OWL-Services-LLC/zephyr/samples/subsys/sdll/README.rst

-.. zephyr:code-sample:: sdll_basic
+.. zephyr:code-sample:: sdll-basic
-   :name: SDLL sample application
+   :name: SDLL basic sample application
+   :relevant-api: sdll

    Receives an input from stdin and prints the resulting frame in hexadecimal format